The Risk to Population Health Equity Posed by Automated Decision Systems: A Narrative Review: Results

 \subsubsection{Bias}

-Of the issues that have emerged in the application of AI and automated decision making, perhaps the most prominent is bias.
+Of the issues that have emerged in the application of AI and automated decision making, bias is perhaps the most prominent in the literature reviewed.
 Defining bias is difficult because the term has specific meanings in fields such as statistics, epidemiology, and psychology, and these are often confusingly contradictory \parencite{Campolo17}.
 Whittaker and colleagues \parencite*{Whittaker18Report} distinguish between two types of bias arising from automated decision systems: allocative – where resources or opportunities are unfairly distributed; and representational – where harmful stereotypes and categorisations are reproduced and amplified.

 The hope that AI will assist to \textit{overcome} biases in human decision making \parencite[e.g.,][]{Baur17,Lavanchy18,Luckin17} has been used as a justification for the use of automated decision systems \parencite[e.g.,][]{Lecher18}.
-However, there have been glaring examples of racial, gender and socioeconomic biases evident in AI and automated decision making used in a number of sensitive domains: \begin{itemize} \item criminal justice \parencite{Angwin16,EPIC17,Eubanks17,Lapowsky18,Lum16}; \item policing \parencite{BennettMoses18,RichardsonForthcoming,Sentas17,Stanley18,Vogt18Part1,Vogt18Part2}; \item hiring practice \parencite{Dastin18,Mann16}; \item university admissions \parencite{Schwartz19}; \item online advertising \parencite{Bolukbasi16,Campolo17,Lambrecht18}; \item education \parencite{AINow18Litigating,Campolo17,Feathers19,Madnani17}; \item immigration \parencite{Whittaker18Report}; and \item facial recognition \parencite{Buolamwini18,Concerned19Letter,Garvie16,Lohr18,Singer18,Vincent19}. \end{itemize} There is also emerging evidence of the harmful impact of biases in the context of algorithmic censorship \parencite{Binns17,Cobbe19}.
+However, there have been glaring examples of racial, gender and socioeconomic biases evident in AI and automated decision making used in a number of sensitive domains, including: \begin{itemize} \item criminal justice \parencite{Angwin16,EPIC17,Eubanks17,Lapowsky18,Lum16}; \item policing \parencite{BennettMoses18,RichardsonForthcoming,Sentas17,Stanley18,Vogt18Part1,Vogt18Part2}; \item hiring practice \parencite{Dastin18,Mann16}; \item university admissions \parencite{Schwartz19}; \item online advertising \parencite{Bolukbasi16,Campolo17,Lambrecht18}; \item education \parencite{AINow18Litigating,Campolo17,Feathers19,Madnani17,Lamont21}; \item immigration \parencite{Whittaker18Report}; and \item facial recognition \parencite{Buolamwini18,Concerned19Letter,Garvie16,Lohr18,Singer18,Vincent19}. \end{itemize} There is also emerging evidence of the harmful impact of biases in the context of algorithmic censorship \parencite{Binns17,Cobbe19}.
 For example, there is racial bias in how hate speech is moderated \parencite{Sap19}, gender bias in how nudity is censored on Instagram \parencite{Cook19,Toor16}, and censorship of marginalised communities through overly-restrictive automated filtering of LGBTQ content on YouTube, Tumblr and Twitter \parencite{Allen18}.

 Generally, algorithmic biases can arise in two main ways: in the upfront design (specification) of an algorithm, and in the data that are used to train algorithms, for example by being unrepresentative, or encoding existing systemic biases \parencite{Ankeny17,Crawford16Report,DawsonN18,McGoey17}.
 Bughin and colleagues \parencite*[p.37]{Bughin17} explain how bias can be caused by data: “Since the real world is racist, sexist, and biased in many other ways, real-world data that feeds algorithms will also have these features—and when AI algorithms learn from biased training data, they internalize the biases, exacerbating those problems.”
 As bias can arise unintentionally from data used to train the algorithms, it can be very difficult to detect and measure \parencite{Barocas16,Campolo17,Lecher18,Reisman18AlgoImpactAssess}.